thedzy/my-one-page-argument-for-learning-to-code/commands_explained.md

 #### Here are some bad descriptions to **bad** commands
 Note: Most of these will error, unless spuressed with ```&> /dev/null``` but alot of damage can still be done before you can take action.

-A. Greatly simplies document syntax: \
+A. Greatly simplifies document syntax: \
 Find all files and replace all content with astriks

 ``` bash